Skip to main content

 ServiceNow also offers customer service management (CSM) tools with generative AI technology.
 With its Now Assist tool, users can get AI-powered suggestions for responses.
 Additionally, ServiceNow’s AI offers suggestions to help agents take the next steps toward ticket resolution.

-Pricing: Contact ServiceNow
+Pricing: Contact ServiceNow.

-Recommended reading: See how Zendesk vs. ServiceNow compare.
+Learn more: See how Zendesk vs. ServiceNow compare.

 10. LiveAgent